 Try these surprisingly easy ways to burn calories that you can include into your daily routine effortlessly.
 Imagine how eating fat burning foods, laughing often and doing short workouts can make you lose the extra calories.

-But, then again, integrating these tips alongside with physical activities and moderate exercise, can have a greater impact on the overall health, increase longevity and prevent chronic diseases in the future.
+But, then again, integrating these tips alongside physical activities and moderate exercise can have a greater impact on the overall health, increase longevity and prevent chronic diseases in the future.

 If you are looking for ways to lose weight, build muscle, have more energy throughout the day and get healthier without having to become a total health and fitness nut, then check out the Bodyweight Blender program.